 Reading Your Own Meter

 If we are unable to gain access to the meter, we may leave a postage-paid meter reading card.
 If you receive one of these cards, please record the meter reading on the card and mail it to us the next day, or call us at 844-WASHGAS with your reading.
-Customers also may submit the meter reading online by logging in to the eService Center homepage.
+Customers also may submit the meter reading online by logging in to the Customer Portal homepage.
 If you have a digital meter, simply record the numbers displayed.

 To read a meter with dials, please do the following: